 Dr. Sabeti completed her undergraduate degree at MIT, her graduate work at Oxford University as a Rhodes Scholar, and her medical degree summa cum laude from Harvard Medical School as a Soros Fellow.
 Dr. Sabeti is a World Economic Forum (WEF) Young Global Leader and a National Geographic Emerging Explorer, and was named a TIME magazine ‘Person of the Year’ as one of the Ebola fighters.
 Her awards included the Smithsonian American Ingenuity Award for Natural Science, the Vilcek Prize for Creative Promise, the NIH Innovator Award, the Packard Fellowship, and an Ellis Island Medal of Honor.
 She has served on the MIT Board of Trustees and the National Academy of Sciences Committee on Women in Science, Medicine, and Engineering.
 Dr. Sabeti is also the lead singer and co-song writer of the rock band Thousand Days.

-Dr. Sabeti provides scientific guidance as a board member and investor of NextGen Jane, a women's health company launched by two lab alumni.
+Dr. Sabeti additionally provides scientific guidance as a board member and investor of NextGen Jane, a women's health company launched by two lab alumni, and is one of the co-founders of SHERLOCK Biosciences, a company dedicated to improving health worldwide through accurate, fast and affordable testing.